Abdominoplasty in Manchester

 Deciding which procedure would be the best for you will be discussed during your consultation.

 What Happens After The Abdominoplasty Surgery?

-The surgery can take up to 3 hours.
-After the surgery, you’d expect to feel some discomfort and swelling so you’ll be taken back to the ward where you can rest and mobilise again.
-If you feel signs of discomfort, anaesthesia will be provided to numb the pain a little.
+An abdominoplasty surgery can take up to 3 hours.
+After the surgery, you’d expect to feel some discomfort and swelling so you’ll be taken to the ward where you can rest and mobilise again.
+If you feel signs of discomfort, anaesthesia will be provided to numb the pain.
 It is advised that you make arrangements to be picked up from the hospital and looked after at home for up to around 2 weeks.
-Depending on the work that you do, it’s also advised you take the 2 weeks off work too.
+Depending on your career, it’s also advised you take 2 weeks leave from work too.
 During the time, you’ll likely see changes to the appearance of the abdominoplasty scars and skin as it starts to recover.

 Abdominoplasty Surgery Aftercare

 It’s important that you follow the aftercare advice from the surgeon, which includes: